-- 1. The objectives of the MDS curriculum are to enable candidates to achieve an advanced level of knowledge and competence in a branch of dental surgery by means of - (a) a prescribed course of study (i.e., lectures, seminars, related written and practical and/or clinical work); and - (b) additionally, a supervised research project and the submission of a written project report, dissertation or research paper in publication format.
+- 1. The objectives of the MDS(ImplantDent) curriculum are to enable candidates to achieve an advanced level of knowledge and competence in a branch of dental surgery by means of - (a) a prescribed course of study (i.e., lectures, seminars, related written and practical and/or clinical work); and - (b) additionally, a supervised research project and the submission of a written project report, dissertation or research paper in publication format.

-The prescribed course of study will include certain core subjects to be taken by all candidates, but otherwise it will be designed, in accordance with the syllabuses specified by the Dental Programme Areas, to take account of the needs of individual candidates.
-The supervised research projects will also be related to each candidate's prescribed course of study.
+The prescribed course of study will include certain core subjects to be taken by all candidates, but otherwise it will be designed, in accordance with the syllabuses, to take account of the needs of individual candidates.
+The supervised research projects will also be related to each candidate's course of study in Implant Dentistry.

-- 2. Candidates must attend the practice of the Prince Philip Dental Hospital (or another approved hospital) for at least four sessions a week in such programme area or areas as are prescribed. - 3.
+- 2. Candidates must attend for clinical practice in the Prince Philip Dental Hospital (or another approved hospital) for at least four sessions a week in such programme area or areas as are prescribed. - 3.
 The methods and pattern of assessment and examination of each candidate will be determined by the Postgraduate Programme Directors concerned, having regard in each case to the nature and particular emphases of the candidate's programme of work.